zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getfunctioninfo-method.md

  [out] Ein Zeiger auf das Metadatentoken für die Funktion.

 ## <a name="remarks"></a>Hinweise
- Der Profilercode kann Aufrufen [ICorProfilerInfo:: GetModuleMetaData](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md) um eine Schnittstelle für die Metadaten für ein bestimmtes Modul zu erhalten.
+ The profiler code can call [ICorProfilerInfo::GetModuleMetaData](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md) to obtain a metadata interface for a given module.
 Das Metadatentoken, das an den Speicherort zurückgegeben wird, auf den durch `pToken` verwiesen wird, kann anschließend für den Zugriff auf die Metadaten für die Funktion verwendet werden.

- Die `ClassID` einer Funktion in einer generischen Klasse kann es sein, ohne weitere Kontextinformationen über die Verwendung der Funktion.
-In diesem Fall `pClassId` 0.
-Profiler-Code verwenden sollte [ICorProfilerInfo2:: Getfunctioninfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctioninfo2-method.md) mit einem COR_PRF_FRAME_INFO-Wert, um mehr Kontext bereitzustellen.
+ The `ClassID` of a function on a generic class might not be obtainable without more contextual information about the use of the function.
+In this case, `pClassId` will be 0.
+Profiler code should use [ICorProfilerInfo2::GetFunctionInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctioninfo2-method.md) with a COR_PRF_FRAME_INFO value to provide more context.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h